diogoneves07/bemtvjs/README.md

 Currently in the Javascript ecosystem there are excellent tools for developing the user interface.
 Bemtv reuses much of what these tools brought and brings, however, it is not a copy, it is something totally new.

-> **IMPORTANT: Bemtv is a recent project that is improving every day and seeking stability, read the releases to stay informed of what has changed.**

-> Don't forget to give your star to the project, as this encourages me to continue developing.

 ## Key Features

 - Cleaner syntax than other UI libraries and frameworks.